beatrice-b-m/Chronic_Pain_Sentiment_NLP/README.md

 - **Chronic Pain Classifier**: This component includes the code for our classifier that identifies self-reported instances of chronic pain in social media posts.

-- **Sentiment Annotation Script**: This script was used to annotate the sentiment of the collected data, preparing it for sentiment analysis.
+- **Sentiment Annotation**: This script was used to annotate the sentiment of the self-reported chronic pain cohort, preparing it for sentiment analysis.

 - **General and Provider Sentiment Classifier**: This classifier is developed to identify the sentiment of the annotated data, focusing on the patient-provider interaction context.